jina-ai/jina/README.md

 ## Get Started

-### From PyPi

 On Linux/MacOS with Python >= 3.7:

 ```bash
 pip install jina
 ```

-To install Jina with extra dependencies, or install on Raspberry Pi [please refer to the documentation](https://docs.jina.ai).
+To install Jina with extra dependencies, or install on Raspberry Pi [please refer to the documentation](https://docs.jina.ai/chapters/install/via-pip.html).

-⚠️ Currently, Jina doesn't support Windows.
-See [here](https://docs.jina.ai/chapters/install/via-pip.html?highlight=windows#on-windows-and-other-oses) for more information.
+⚠️ For Windows users, you may install Jina [inside WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+See [here](https://docs.jina.ai/chapters/install/via-pip.html?highlight=windows#on-windows-and-other-oses) for more information on our Windows support.

 ### In a Docker Container

 We provide a universal Docker image that supports multiple architectures (including x64, x86, arm-64/v7/v6).
-Simply run:
+No need to install anything, simply run:

 ```bash
 docker run jinaai/jina --help